IBM/clai/clai/server/plugins/voice/README.md

 ## Implementation

 Currently, the skill activates automatically when an executed command results in a error.
 The skill summarizes the error message and reads it back to the user.
-The summarization is a deterministic procedure that includes the command run and the first line of the error message.
+The summarization of the error message is achieved through the [GPT-3](https://openai.com/blog/openai-api/) model API.
 The text-to-speech conversion is achieved using the [`gTTS`](https://github.com/pndurette/gTTS) library, and the playback uses the [`ffplay`](https://ffmpeg.org/ffplay.html) package.

 While the current implementation has one fixed interaction pattern, there are smarter ways to interact with the skill that can serve as inspiration for future enhacements.
-These include smarter summarization techniques to effectively convey the bash state information, more interaction patterns that might include explicit invocation by the user for current bash state information, more legible speech synthesis for bash syntax, etc.
+These include more fine-tuned summarization techniques to effectively convey the bash state information, more interaction patterns that might include explicit invocation by the user for current bash state information, more legible speech synthesis for bash syntax, etc.